EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-5)

+This lesson describes how to implement a visual interface required to edit shopping list items.

 ### Modify Backend Functionality

-Your application's backend already provides logic required to add new list items.
-Apply the following modifications to the server code to also provide the capability to check and uncheck items:
+Apply the following modifications to the server code to allow a user to check and uncheck items:

 1. Add a new event type that indicates that an item's checkbox was toggled.